RKelln/seek/README.md

 ```
 Would create a sequence, starting with the second image, then third, fourth and finally the first (of images in the folder sorted by name).

+After creating or loading images you can click Start.
+The first image will be displayed but __playback starts paused__.
+Press `spacebar` to unpause.

 Sequences can be viewed and modified very basically using the `i` or `e` key, but this functionality is mostly placeholder at the moment.
+[RK: July 2023: currently disabled until properly implemented]

 ### Controls